 You will be able to view the warning via email and you also have the option to view it within the MailChimp SaaS.
 You must always check for such a warning every time you create a campaign as it won’t send if you do not fix it.

 What Triggers an Omnivore Warning?

-How Can TheChecker Help Me?
+How Can TheChecker Help me?

-In addition to this, you will also see positive results on open and click rates, fewer bounces, and fewer emails getting marked as spam.
+Additionally, you will also see positive results on open and click rates, fewer bounces, and fewer emails getting marked as spam.
 One of the biggest advantages is the fact that your sender reputation will remain undamaged.
 Thus, you will limit the possibility of getting blocked by Internet Service Providers.